The Abertillery Miners Institute – 1984-1985.

 On Saturday 10th of March 1984, a meeting was held at the Abertillery Miners Institute, Division Street, Abertillery.
 The men from Six Bells and Rose Heyworth were told of the proposed closure plans, warned that it was only the tip of the iceberg with many more pit closures to follow and were persuaded to act by voting for an all-out strike.
 This strike would be nationwide and would possibly make the government think twice about such drastic plans to embark on such a devastating colliery closure plan.

-The national strike covered most of the coalfield, Scotland, Durham, Yorkshire and North and South Wales, most of the collieries in the Midlands ignored the call for action, ignored the N.U.M. and carried on working.
-Their arguments against the strike were absence of a national ballot on strike action.
+The national strike covered most of the coalfield, Scotland, Durham, Yorkshire and North and South Wales, quite a few of the collieries in the Midlands ignored the call for action, took no notice of the N.U.M. and carried on working.
+Their arguments against the strike was the absence of a national ballot on strike action.
 Unfortunately, their actions weakened the powerful National Union of Mineworkers, splintered the union and empowered the government’s resolve.

-As the strike became more organised in the main objective was to persuade the miners in the Midland to join their fellow men and come out on strike, in theory if the entire workforce were to down tools the National Coal Board would have no option other than to renegotiate and to rewrite their colliery closure plans.
+As the strike became more organised, the main objective was to persuade the miners in the Midlands to join their fellow men and come out on strike, in theory if the entire workforce were to down tools the National Coal Board would have no option other than to renegotiate and to rewrite their colliery closure plans.
 The pleas of the N.U.M. fell on deaf ears and the colliers in the Midlands defied the call and stayed in work.

 Picketing.

-Buses were hired mostly for two or three-day stays and the men were paid £6.00 per day expenses.
-The strike was 100% in this district, so the pickets concentrated mostly on travelling outside Wales, all organised by the local lodges from the offices in the Abertillery Miners Institute.
+Buses were hired, mostly for two or three-day stays up country and the men were paid £6.00 per day expenses.
+The strike was 100% in the South Wales district, so the pickets concentrated mostly on travelling outside Wales, all organised by the local lodges from the offices in the Abertillery Miners Institute.

 The Blaenau Gwent & Rhymney Food Fund.

-A few months into the miners’ strike it seemed inevitable that it was going to be a long-drawn-out battle between the National Coal Board and the National Union of Mineworkers, many miners that were out of work were not getting paid, debts were piling up, the outlook for talks on resolving the crisis looked bleak and hardship set in causing strain for many families.
+After a few months into the miners’ strike, it seemed inevitable that it was going to be a long-drawn-out battle between the National Coal Board and the National Union of Mineworkers.
+Many miners that were out of work were not getting paid, debts were piling up, the outlook for talks on resolving the crisis looked bleak and hardship set in causing strain for many families.
 At this time the Blaenau Gwent & Rhymney Food Fund was set up, organised by the National Union of Mineworkers.

 The officers of the Blaenau Gwent & Rhymney Food Fund were as follows – Mr Ken Jones (Chairman); Mr Bernard Skinner (Treasurer); Mr Jim Watkins of Six Bells (Food Co-ordinator); (Mr Ron Stoate of Penallta; Mr Keith Edwards of Britannia; Mr Gerald Law of Nantgarw; Mr Ernie Sanger of Nantgarw; Mr Ray Gurmen of Markham; Mr Gerald Edwards of Bargoed; Mr Roy Williams of Six Bells; Mr Des Aylesbury of Six Bells; Mr Alan Sandel of Celynen North; Mr Ray Lawrence of Celynen South; Mr Ian Cole of Blaenserchan; Mr Sam Holland of Markham; Mr William Greenaway of Bargoed; Mr Dai Edwards of Marine; Mr Gethin Jones of Rhymney Valley; Mr William Parry of Tredegar Combine; Mr Howard Miles of Tredegar Combine and Mr Tony Davies of Blaenserchan: The old Council Offices at Alexandra Road, Abertillery was used as the depot for the Blaenau Gwent & Rhymney Food Fund.
 It was maintained by many generous street collections, food and clothing donations, money donations and gifts etc.